kullitzmowh/typescript-nodejs-express/README.md

 # typescript-nodejs-express

-Simple CRUD API using TypeScrip with Node.js and Express
+Simple CRUD API using TypeScript with Node.js and Express